 The B-SUV segment is expected to continue growing, and so is the share of hybrid engines.
 This trend, accompanied by Toyota’s unquestioned expertise in hybrid mobility, is likely to push sales of the Yaris Cross.
 Competition is fierce, with numerous emotional designs and a wide range of powertrains available, but few are offered with a hybrid powertrain and an all-wheel drive option.
 This gives the new Toyota some unique selling points, and it is attractively priced when adjusted for equipment.

 The short three-year manufacturer’s warranty is comparable to that offered by Hyundai and Kia, but this can be extended to up to 10 years, or 160,000 kilometres, by the ‘Toyota Relax’ warranty if the vehicle is inspected annually by the Toyota network.
 This is also a great advantage for consumers wishing to buy a used model.

 Toyota has relied on hybrid-electric vehicles (HEVs) for many years.
 Unlike its competitors, the brand is not jumping on the bandwagon of relying solely on battery-electric vehicles (BEVs) but is keeping its technology open and wants to leave it up to the consumer to decide which drivetrain will prevail.
 In the short term, however, Toyota may lose market share due to the lack of purely electric models, especially as hybrids are increasingly ineligible for government incentives.

 View the Autovista Group dashboard, which benchmarks the Toyota Yaris Cross in Austria, Germany, Italy, and Spain for more details.
-The interactive launch report presents new prices, forecast RVs and SWOT (strengths, weaknesses, opportunities, and threats) analysis.
+The interactive launch report presents new prices, forecast residual values (RVs) and SWOT (strengths, weaknesses, opportunities, and threats) analysis.